medcomdk/MedCom-FHIR-Communication/docs/index.md

 _**Insert requirements from the test and certification process here**_

-## 6. Governance for Release Notes
+## y.
+Governance for Release Notes

 All changes in the MedCom FHIR Specifications **SHALL** be described in a release note following that specific version of the specification.